rcifw/rcifw.github.io/docs/software/matlabinteractive.md

 ### Using sbatch

 If you prefer, you can dispatch your job using a batch script.
 Create a slurm script like this one and give it a name like `matlab.sh`.
 Make the script executable with `chmod u+x matlab.sh`.
+See the [slurm tutorial](../getting-started/slurm-basics.md#batch-script-for-a-simple-multi-threaded-job) for details on using a batch script.
 ```bash
 #!/bin/bash
 #SBATCH --job-name=matlab